 Richard's purpose in painting is to provoke the viewer to interact with his pieces.
 His paintings are his voice, and stroke by stroke, he composes a whole that relates his vision.
 Richard works in oil on linen, a medium compatible with the passion he puts into his creation.
 He strives to achieve a mood in every painting through the use of such visual stimuli as color, edges, value and drawing.
 He has derived his style from the lifelong study of past masters, the influence of contemporary painters he admires, and elements that have evolved from deep within himself.
-He allows the setting [...]
+He allows the setting to speak [...]

 Read the rest of this bio on the artist's website >>